Fake news: Fake news hoaxes

 Paul Horner is perhaps the best known example of a person who deliberately creates fake news for a purpose.
 He has been referred to as a "hoax artist" by the Associated Press and the Chicago Tribune.
 The Huffington Post called Horner a "performance artist".

 Horner was behind several widespread hoaxes such as: (1) that the graffiti artist Banksy had been arrested; and (2) that he had an "enormous impact" on the 2016 U.S. presidential election, according to CBS News.
 These stories consistently appeared in Google's top news search results, were shared widely on Facebook, were taken seriously and shared by third parties such as Trump presidential campaign manager Corey Lewandowski, Eric Trump, ABC News and the Fox News Channel.
-Horner later claimed that his work during this period was intended "to make Trump's supporters look like idiots for sharing my stories".
+Horner later claimed that the intention was "to make Trump's supporters look like idiots for sharing my stories".

-In a November 2016 interview with The Washington Post, Horner expressed regret for the role his fake news stories played in the election and surprise at how gullible people were in treating his stories as news.
-In February 2017 Horner said, "I truly regret my comment that I think Donald Trump is in the White House because of me.
-I know all I did was attack him and his supporters and got people not to vote for him.
-When I said that comment it was because I was confused how this evil man got elected President and I thought maybe instead of hurting his campaign, maybe I had helped it.
-My intention was to get his supporters NOT to vote for him and I know for a fact that I accomplished that goal.
-The far right, a lot of the Bible thumpers and alt-right were going to vote him regardless, but I know I swayed so many that were on the fence."